VulInject/VulInject/experiments/multiclass_models/PDBERT/README.md

 # README
 This is the replication package of paper "Pre-training by Predicting Program Dependencies for Vulnerability Analysis Tasks".

-Our datasets and online appendix can be found [here](https://zenodo.org/records/10140638).

 ## Requirements
 ### Softwares